HOUSE-API-Project/sinatra-api-provider/README.md

     Get parameters.

     limit                  # The count of json length, default as one.
-Zero means unlimited. from                   # The format is YYYYMMDDmmddss.
+Zero means unlimited. from                   # The format is YYYYMMDDhhmmss.
     to                     # from and to require a combination. sort                   # sort=asc means sort by ascending.
 It will sort decending order in other cases.